KarenGuo99/CSI5195_project_CipherChat/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;--For example, if you're using "deepseek/deepseek-r1-distill-qwen-32b", then the name of your folder should be "deepseek".

 Then, you can run the code without any problems. :)

+By the way, **cipherchat** is the folder has the original code from the paper.